Learning without Forgetting for Vision-Language Models: Experiment

-\textbf{Number of context prompts:} Figure~\ref{figure:ablationb} verifies the strong performance of context prompts, and we explore the appropriate length $c$ of the context prompt on CIFAR100 B0 Inc10.
-By varying the number of $c$ among $\{1,2,3,4,5,6,7,8,9,10,30,50,100\}$, we report the average performance and last performance of \name in Figure~\ref{figure:ablationc}.
-As shown in the figure, the performance of \name is robust with the change of the prompt length, and we set $c=3$ as the default length.
+Figure~\ref{figure:ablationb} verifies the strong performance of context prompts, and we explore the appropriate length $c$ of the context prompt on CIFAR100 B0 Inc10.
+By varying $c$ among $\{1,2,3,4,5,6,7,8,9,10,30,50,100\}$, we report the average performance and last performance of \name in Figure~\ref{figure:ablationc}.
+It must be noted that the prompt length $c$ is different from the task number $B$, \ie, we only change the scale of each context prompt but maintain one context prompt per incremental task.
+Correspondingly, we find the performance of \name is robust with the change of the prompt length, indicating that context prompt only requires a small scale to encode task-specific information.
+Hence, we set $c=3$ as the default length.